-Dr. Kathy Doody's graduate classes in early childhood special education focus on the importance and progression of skills within five developmental domains: physical (fine and gross motor), cognitive/academic, social-emotional, language/communication, and adaptive (activities of daily living, coping, self-soothing, etc.).
+Kathy Doody, associate professor of exceptional education, focused her graduate classes in early childhood special education on the importance and progression of skills within five developmental domains: physical (fine and gross motor), cognitive/academic, social-emotional, language/communication, and adaptive (activities of daily living, coping, self-soothing, etc.).
 Lessons can be found on the School Away from School Special Education Resources page.

 Gliset Colón, assistant professor of exceptional education, produced a video reading one of her favorite storybooks for the Hispanic Heritage Council of Western New York’s 6th annual, El Día de los Niños, dedicated to fostering the importance of literacy by linking children to books, languages, and culture in the home and at school.

 Created by Eve Everette, assistant director of the Anne Frank Project, and her friend EmmaClaire Brightlyn, actor and voiceover artist from Scotland, The Dudes Read Aloud is a fun and educational experience for kids ages 2 to 102!
 Read Alouds feature a voice over of the book with its illustrations, and simple Multiple Intelligences activities to learn how the book can teach us new lessons.
 Guest Dudes make appearances and share their talents, too!